habekele/habekele/README.md

 - 👋 Hi, I’m Henok Bekele
 - 👀 I’m interested in Web Development and Machine Learning
-- 🌱 I’m currently learning React and Python
+- 🌱 I’m currently learning React and .Net
 - 💞️ I’m looking to collaborate on a Web App
 - 📫 How to reach me: henokbekele1997@gmail.com